lianjiewu88/JavaTwoPlusTwoEquals5/src/devExpertTest/testCase/Readme.md

 ```
 1. just mark method with a tag

+2. How to run specific categorized class directly in Eclipse?

+* If integrated with Maven: mvn install -P SlowTests
-2. create a suite class, and run this class for testing.
+* else create a suite class, and run that suite class for testing.

 ```Java

 @RunWith(Categories.class)
 @IncludeCategory(CategoryAddData.class)
 @SuiteClasses( { ProposalTest.class})